-◯ ANNUAL REPORT PURSUANT TO SECTION 1 For the fisc 3 OR 15(d) OF THE SE cal year ended January 3 OR 3, - 3 - 2 ☐ TRANSITION REPORT PURSUANT TO SECTION - E SECURITIES EXCHANGE ACT OF 1934 ition period from ssion file number: 001-37 Commis ssion the number. vvi 57 Ollie's Bargai n Outlet H foldings, Inc. registrant as specified in , Delaware registrativ as specifica in 80-0848819 (State or other jurisdiction of incorporation or organ ization) (IRS Employer Identification No.) 6295 Allentown Boulevard Suite 1 1= Harrisburg, Pennsylvania 17112 (Address of principal executive offices) (Zip Code) (Registrant's tel (717) 657-2300 ephone number, includin g area code) Securities registered pursuant to Section 12(b) of the Act: ephone number, meruum g area coucy Title of Each Class Trading Symbol Name of each exchange on which registered Common Stock, \$0.001 par value OLLI The NASDAQ Stock Market LLC Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known se easoned issuer, as defined in Rule 405 of the Securities Act.
-Yes \boxtimes No \square Indicate by check mark if the registrant is not required to file reports pursuant to Se ection 13 or Section 15(d) of the Act.
-Yes \square No \boxtimes Indicate by check mark whether the registrant (1) has filed Act of 1934 during the preceding 12 months (or for such should be such filing requirements for the past 90 days.
-Yes orter period that the regist Indicate by check mark whether the registrant has submitted Rule 405 of Regulation S-T ($\S232.405$ of this chapter) durequired to submit such files).
-Yes \boxtimes No \square Indicate by check mark whether the registrant is a large a company or an emerging growth company.
-See the definition and "emerging growth company" in Rule 12b-2 of the Ex ons of "large accelerated f erated filer, a non-accelerated filer, a smaller reporting iler," "accelerated filer," "smaller reporting company" Large accelerated filer \boxtimes Accelerated filer \square Non-accelerated erated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if with any new or revised financial accounting standards pro Indicated by check mark whether the registrant has filed a its internal control over financial reporting under Section accounting firm that prepared or issued its audit report. report on and attestation 404(b) of the Sarbanes-O to its management's assessment of the effectiveness of Indicate by check mark whether the registrant is a shell of The aggregate market value of the voting stock held by registrant's most recently completed second fiscal quarter), LLC on such date, was approximately \$6.8 billion.
-For put treasury or that may be deemed to be beneficially owned by not concede that such persons are affiliates for purposes of non-affiliates of the regist passed on the closing sale proposes of this calculation of executive officers and directions. rant as of July 31, 2020, the last business day of the rice per share as reported by the NASDAQ Stock Market only, the registrant has excluded all shares held in the The number of outstanding shares of the registrant's common stock, \$0.001 par value, as s of March 18, 2021 was 65,499,134.
-DO CAN ADVING NICORDOR LEVER DAY D
+(Exact name o of registrant as specified in its charter) Delaware 80-0848819 (State or other jurisdiction of incorporation or organized anization) (IRS Employer Identification No.) 6295 Allentown Boulevard Suite 1 Harrisburg, Pennsylvania 17112 (Address of principal executive offices) (Zip Code) (717) 657-2300 (Registrant's t elephone number, includ ling area code) Securities registered pursuant to Section 12(b) of the Act: Title of Each Class Trading Symbol Name of each exchange on which registered Common Stock, \$0.001 par value OLLI The NASDAQ Stock Market LLC Securities registered pursuant to Section 12(g) of the Ad et: None Indicate by check mark if the registrant is a well-known n seasoned issuer, as define ed in Rule 405 of the Securities Act.
+Yes 🖂 No 🗌 Indicate by check mark if the registrant is not required Section 13 or Section 15(d) of the Act.
+Yes 🗌 No 🖂 shorter period that the regi e filed by Section 13 or 15(d) of the Securities Exchange estrant was required to file such reports), and (2) has been Indicate by check mark whether the registrant has subm Rule 405 of Regulation S-T ( $\S232.405$ of this chapter) required to submit such files).
+Yes $\boxtimes$ No $\square$ itted electronically every In during the preceding 12 m nteractive Data File required to be submitted pursuant to nonths (or for such shorter period that the registrant was Indicate by check mark whether the registrant is a larg company or an emerging growth company.
+See the defin and "emerging growth company" in Rule 12b-2 of the itions of "large accelerated elerated filer, a non-accelerated filer, a smaller reporting filer," "accelerated filer," "smaller reporting company" Large accelerated filer $\boxtimes$ Accelerated filer $\square$ Non-a ccelerated filer Smalle er reporting company $\square$ Emerging growth company $\square$ If an emerging growth company, indicate by check mark with any new or revised financial accounting standards if the registrant has elected provided pursuant to Section d not to use the extended transition period for complying on $13(a)$ of the Exchange Act. $\Box$ Indicated by check mark whether the registrant has filed its internal control over financial reporting under Section accounting firm that prepared or issued its audit report. on 404(b) of the Sarbanes- n to its management's assessment of the effectiveness of Oxley Act (15 U.S.C.
+7262(b)) by the registered public Indicate by check mark whether the registrant is a shell company (as defined in R ule 12b-2 of the Exchange Act).
+Yes 🗌 No 🔀 registrant's most recently completed second fiscal quarter LLC on such date, was approximately \$6.0 billion.
+For ), based on the closing sale purposes of this calculatio by executive officers and c astrant as of July 30, 2021 (the last business day of the price per share as reported by the NASDAQ Stock Market n only, the registrant has excluded all shares held in the lirectors of the registrant.
+By doing so, the registrant does The number of outstanding shares of the registrant's con- mmon stock, \$0.001 par va alue, as of March 18, 2022 was 62,694,014.
+DOCUMENTS S INCORPORATED BY REFERENCE